nsw42/alpine-cross-compile/README.md

 ## Supported CPUs/OSs

-Out-of-the-box, the currently supported platforms are `linux/armhf` and `linux/arm64` on Alpine Linux and Debian.
+Out-of-the-box, the currently supported platforms are `linux/armhf` and `linux/arm64` on Alpine Linux 3.19 and Debian Bookworm.
 The system is designed to be flexible, so other OSs are supported by following the detailed instructions.
 (Send a PR to incorporate the support into the mainline?)

 ## Simple approach